LCHoffman/leaflet-challenge/README.md

  * Earthquakes with higher magnitudes should appear larger and earthquakes with greater depth should appear darker in color.
  * Include popups that provide additional information about the earthquake when a marker is clicked.
  * Create a legend that will provide context for your map data.

+## Notes
+ 1. I have color vision deficits which can mean color coding markers are more difficult.
+I tend to stay away from color scales that involve shades of the same color OR colors that transition directly from green to red.
+I created a color scale that used distinguishable colors using blue, green, yellow and red.
+I also outlined the markers with black so that they were more easily visible on the street and satellite maps.
+With my deficient color vision, markers without the black outline "disappear" into the map.
+ 2. In order to get the white background on the legend to display, I created a new class in the CSS file.

+ ## Sample Map